Joro1144/AwesomeWFUpdated/README.md

 ## Websites
 - [WebWEBFISHING](https://webwebfishing.notnite.com/) - Play WEBFISHING in your browser, also supports multiplayer with other browser players!
+- [WebWEBFISHING fork by LetsGoAway (me)](https://letsgoawaydev.github.io/WebWEBFISHING/) - WebWEBFISHING but with a cleaner UI + open source
 - [WEBFISHING Save Editor](https://notnite.github.io/webfishing-save-editor/) - Modify your WEBFISHING save data.

 --------------------